-Christopher Roberts is a Managing Director and Head of Equity Execution for J.P.
-Morgan's Technology, Media and Telecom (TMT) Equity Capital Markets Group.
-In this role, he oversees the structuring and execution of TMT equity offerings bookrun by J.P.
-Morgan with the aim of ensuring efficiency of process and consistency of execution standards.
-Mr Roberts has been with J.P.
+Managing Director, Head of Equity Execution, Technology, Media and Telecom Equity Capital Markets, San Francisco with J.P.
 Morgan for six years and has 16 years of experience in investment banking and legal practice.
 Prior to his current role, he worked in J.P.
 Morgan's EMEA ECM Execution Group based in London, with responsibility for the execution of numerous initial public offerings and follow-on offerings across a broad range of sectors and geographies.
 He began his career in 1997 as a corporate and securities lawyer and practiced in London and Paris advising clients on a wide range of financing transactions, including in particular public and private equity capital raisings.
 Mr. Roberts holds a BA Hons (First Class) from University College London, as well as postgraduate law qualifications from UEA Law School and The College of Law, London.